 Our strategy is to open new stores to achieve greater penetration into existing markets and expansion into new, contiguous markets.
 We typically open new stores either by (i) constructing a new facility or renovating an existing one on property we purchase or lease and stocking the new store with fixtures and inventory; (ii) acquiring an independently owned auto parts store, typically by the purchase of substantially all of the inventory and other assets (other than realty) of such store; or (iii) purchasing multi-store chains.
-We plan to open 190 net, new stores in 2017, in addition to the conversion of 48 stores acquired from Bond Auto Parts ("Bond") in December 2016, as previously announced, and plan to open 200 net, new stores in 2018.
+We plan to open 200 net, new stores in 2018.
 We believe our investment in store growth will be funded with the cash flows expected to be generated by our existing operations and through available borrowings under our existing unsecured revolving credit facility.
-During the three months ended September 30, 2017, we opened 52 stores and closed two stores.
-During the nine months ended September 30, 2017, we opened 162 stores and closed seven stores and, as of that date, operated 4,984 stores in 47 states.
+During the three months ended March 31, 2018, we opened 78 stores and did not close any stores and, as of that date, operated 5,097 stores in 47 states.